jlawrence71/TioPezIndustries/README.md

 Tools I used...

 * AI assistance using ChatGPT, Grok, and Claude.
 They helped with researching all the original dimensions (a must have for modelling something real) and understanding how the original rocket was configured.
+* OpenSCAD - v2025_09_11 - Code based CAD program (the .scad files in this repo)
+* Open Rocket - Simulate as close as possible the shape and weights to see if it is capable of flying.
+(It says it is, cross your fingers)
+* Bambu Labs 3D printers - H2D, X1C - Filaments used: PC, PCTG, PLA
+* Bambu Studio for slicing and printing.